Characteristics of Rhetorical Discourse

 Overview of the Six Characteristics of Rhetorical Discourse

-This study observes six distinguishing characteristics of rhetorical discourse; the footprints the art of rhetoric leaves on messages.
+This literature observes six distinguishing characteristics of rhetorical discourse; the footprints the art of rhetoric leaves on messages.
 Messages or thoughts crafted to fulfil the principles (or criteria) of rhetoric is what is called rhetorical discourse.

 Not all discourse or speech that might meaningfully be termed rhetoric fulfills all of these criteria, but the criteria will serve as a basis for identifying, understanding, and responding to rhetorical discourse.
 We examine each one of these six criteria in turn, beginning with the most fundamental quality.

 Regardless of the goal at which it is directed, a discourse that fulfils the criteria of rhetoric involves forethought or planning.
 Choices are made and questions are raised when people decides how they will address their audiences; the important questions they face when planning a message include the following: